 As you build your silent auction strategy, consider how you can give attendees the opportunity to donate.
 Some good ways to achieve this include:

 - Allowing event donations during the registration process

 - Having a giving app so staff and volunteers have the ability to take in-person donations (hint: this is also handy for selling raffle tickets and other items!)

 - Creating a text-to-donate keyword for your event and including it on event signage and other materials

 - Including donation options in your silent auction site

 - Making a brief appeal for donations (or ongoing support) during the event

 Your donation opportunities shouldn’t detract from the primary call to action, which is to bid on auction items.
 But including various donation opportunities in your event gives everyone a chance to support your cause regardless of their giving capacity.

 The possibilities for engaging non-bidders at your next silent auction are nearly endless, and what works for one organization may not be the best fit for yours!
 If you want to plan to engage everyone at your upcoming event—even non-bidders—start by providing additional ways to give.
 People who may not participate in bidding can still support your cause by buying fund-a-need items or raffle tickets, and they should always have the opportunity to make donations during the event!

 We can help!
 Qgiv’s auction software makes running a silent-auction easy for your staff.
-Your donors will also appreciate our app-based auction tool that makes bidding (and buying fund-a-need items, paying for raffle tickets, and making event donations) easy and intuitive.
+Your donors will also appreciate that our auction tools make bidding (and buying fund-a-need items, paying for raffle tickets, and making event donations) easy and intuitive.
 If you’re interested in learning about how Qgiv’s auctions tool can make your next silent auction a success, let us know!
 Contact us here for more information or to schedule a personal demo of our tools.